andreyorst/fzf.kak/README.md

 tool.
 This plugin is being tested against Kakoune 2018.09.04.

 ## Installation
+This plugin requires Tmux.
+Support for X11 is planned in the near future.

 Assuming you're using [plug.kak](https://github.com/andreyorst/plug.kak)  plugin manager, add this to your `.kakrc`: